1948 Arab–Israeli War: Southern front – Negev

-On 15 May 1948, the Egyptians attacked two settlements: Nirim, using artillery, armoured cars carrying cannons, and Bren carriers; and Kfar Darom using artillery, tanks and aircraft.
+On 15 May 1948, the Egyptians attacked two settlements: Nirim, using artillery, armored cars carrying cannons, and Bren carriers; and Kfar Darom using artillery, tanks and aircraft.
 The Egyptians' attacks met fierce resistance from the few and lightly armed defenders of both settlements, and failed.
-On 19 May the Egyptians attacked Yad Mordechai, where an inferior force of 100 Israelis armed with nothing more than rifles, a medium machinegun and a PIAT anti-tank weapon, held up a column of 2,500 Egyptians, well-supported by armour, artillery and air units, for five days.
+On 19 May the Egyptians attacked Yad Mordechai, where an inferior force of 100 Israelis armed with nothing more than rifles, a medium machine gun and a PIAT anti-tank weapon, held up a column of 2,500 Egyptians, well-supported by armor, artillery and aircraft, for five days.
 The Egyptians took heavy losses, while the losses sustained by the defenders were comparatively light.
+A number of other kibbutzim were heavily shelled but not assaulted.